OXY2DEV/markview.nvim/README.md

 - Fully customisable setup!
 You can customise everything to your needs!
 - A `hybrid mode` that allows rendering in real-time!
 It will even unconceal nodes under the cursor.
 - Dynamic `highlight groups` that allows support for almost any colorscheme!
-- Can be loaded on other filetypes too!

 And a lot more to come!